…

 Once you have flattened or unflattened the JSON data, you can work with it as needed, such as sending it through an API or performing data manipulations.

-To flatten JSON data, you need to convert the nested structure into a flat structure with dot-separated keys representing the nested levels.
+To flatten JSON data, you need to convert the nested structure so that it is converted into a flat structure with dot-separated keys representing the nested levels.

 Normal JSON{ ”isbn”: “123-456-222”, ”author”: { ”name”: “Doe, Jane” }, ”editor”: { ”name”: “Smith, Jane” }, ”title”: “The Ultimate Study Guide”, ”category”: [ ”Non-Fiction”, ”Technology” ] }